cswendrowski/SteamShip/README.md

 # SteamShip
-A spirital successor to Steamparty with Discord integration
+A spirital successor to Steamparty